amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 Use OAuth 2.0 integration for secure access to Meraki resources, allowing structured authorization to applications.

-You can build an OAuth intgration with these components:
+You can build an OAuth integration with these components:
 - **Application registry**: The platform where you register your application to get necessary credentials.
 - **Administrator**: The entity responsible for granting permissions to manage the organization.
 - **Access token**: A token used to authenticate API calls to Meraki resources.
 An access token expires 60 minutes (one hour) after being generated.